mariateodorapopescu/Basic-Command-Line-image-compressor/Readme.md

-# Image Compression and Decompression 📸✨
+# Image Compression and Decompression

-**Note:** Some comments in the source code files are in Romanian.

 ## Overview
 This project, marked as "v0" (first version), provides functions for reading, compressing, decompressing, and writing PPM image files.
 It introduces a unique approach to image compression using a tree structure, showcasing a novel perspective on handling pixel data.